fzingg/hyperloop-showcase/README.md

 A few things to notice in the code above:

-We add ReactBootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScript component you want to render.
-All the components are documented in the ReactBootstrap [documentation](https://react-bootstrap.github.io/components.html)
+We add React-Bootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScript component you want to render.
+All the components are documented in the React-Bootstrap [documentation](https://react-bootstrap.github.io/components.html)

 See with `div.container` we are mixing in CSS style which will compile into `<div class='container'>`